-In America, for example, the most affluent country on earth, some 40,000 people take their own lives each year, while it is estimated that ten times that number attempt to.
-That means in our country one person out of every 6,000 commits suicide each year.
+In America, for example, the most affluent country on earth, thousands of people take their own lives each year.
 And there are countless others who, while living in the midst of abundance, to quote Henry D. Thoreau, live lives of "quiet desperation."

 The tragedy in life, however, is not death, but rather, as Albert Schweitzer once said, "what dies inside a man [or woman] while he/she lives."
 A person dies inside when he has no meaningful purpose outside of himself for which to live.